|The Frankfurt-Tipp rating:|

-But as a somewhat different view of Germany, the whole thing works really well.
-With a high show and entertainment value it is made clear here that not only our country, but the whole planet is in constant change and the further development never stands still.
-A nice documentary that shows that earth history can be really fun and that some very distinctive places in Germany appear in a whole new light.
-But despite smaller lengths there is a very clear one: worth seeing!
+However, as a slightly different look at Germany, the whole thing works really well.
+With high show and entertainment value it is made clear that not only our country, but the whole planet is in constant change and the further development never stands still.
+A nice documentary, which shows that the history of the earth can be really fun and which shows some very striking places in Germany in a completely new light.
+For this there is then also despite smaller lengths a quite clear: Worth seeing!